multiversx/mx-sdk-rs/framework/snippets/README.md

-# MultiversX framework for communicating with a real blockchain
+# MultiversX transaction snippets

 Provides basic functionality for interacting with smart contracts directly from Rust.

-Uses `reqwest` for web communication, and `tokio` for managing async execution.
+It a base on top of which little interaction programs (or snippets) can be written.

+It is largely a wrapper around `elrond-sdk-erdrs` and `multiversx-chain-vm`.